ziyigu2004/CLAD/README.md

 ## 🙏 Acknowledgements

-We would like to thank the authors of LLaDA, Dream, Fast-dLLM, KLASS, DAPD, and DAWN for their excellent work and open-source contributions.
+We would like to thank the authors of [LLaDA](https://github.com/ML-GSAI/LLaDA), [Dream](https://github.com/DreamLM/Dream), [Fast-dLLM](https://github.com/NVlabs/Fast-dLLM), and [DAWN](https://github.com/lizhuo-luo/DAWN) for their excellent work and open-source contributions.
 We also thank the maintainers of the evaluation benchmarks and toolkits used in this project.